krobbinsgit/QAPExamples/README.md

 ## Code Specifics

 * In addition to solve time, runtime for this code includes reading the problem data, constructing the problem object and filtering for feasible solutions
-    * Filtering for feasible solutions take the most time as problem size increases
+    * CQM runtime is the most time-intensive part of the code as $n$ increases
     * The simplest problems take on the order of seconds while `tai256c` took almost 2.5 hours
     * The `--runtime` option only controls the maximum possible runtime for the hybrid CQM sampler
 * D-Wave's hybrid samplers treat the quadratic nature of the problem natively instead of linearizing the problem